Broccoli Fish Bake

 Why this baked cod recipe works

-The broccoli adds texture and colour, and it holds up well to oven heat without going mushy if you don’t overcook it in the initial blanching stage.
-Slightly underdone going into the dish is exactly right, as it continues cooking in the oven.
+The broccoli gives colour and texture.
+It holds up to oven heat if you don’t over-blanch it first.
+Slightly underdone going into the dish is exactly right, it finishes cooking in the oven perfectly.

 The right dish for baked fish